2026 Silicon Valley Employee Benefits Conference

 Beyond the Episode: Building a Lifespan of AI‑Enabled, High‑Touch Women’s Care

-Presented by Progyny
+Presented by Progyny and Dell

 Maternal health faces rising risks and fragmented care.
 This session explores the need to treat women’s health as a continuous, personalized journey at every stage.
 Blending AI-driven technology with high-touch support delivers improved outcomes, greater equity, and lower costs.
 This session illustrates transformative leadership by connecting two expert perspectives to discuss the paradigm shift in women’s health.